September 25th, 2020

-EC3 launched The Electric City Culturecast Reprise, a curated playlist of clips from EC3’s Trent Radio show and podcast, The Electric City Culturecast.
+EC3 has been sharing clips from The Electric City Culturecast Reprise, a curated playlist of clips from EC3’s Trent Radio show and podcast, The Electric City Culturecast.
 Our hope is to highlight some of Peterborough’s talented and fascinating artists and creators, during a time when many avenues for artistic expression and performance remain closed.
 Read our Bulletin about the project.

 Donate today to the Peterborough Arts Alive Fund, a fundraising effort to provide grants for local arts organizations.